Janet Yellen: 'I Like Her,' Says President Trump

 Mr. Trump, once elected, stated that he really felt that the US dollar was too strong and he would be much happier with a lower value to the dollar.

-Well, it now takes almost $1.1700 to buy one Euro, where around the middle of November it took only about $1.0500 to buy a Euro.
-This represents a decline of just over ten percent and takes the Euro back to a level it was at in 2015.
+Well, it now takes almost $1.1700 to buy one euro, where around the middle of November, it took only about $1.0500 to buy a euro.
+This represents a decline of just over 10 percent and takes the euro back to a level it was at in 2015.

-The US dollar index published in the Wall Street Journal was above 101.00 at that earlier time and is now just below 94.00, a seven percent decline.
+The US dollar index published in the Wall Street Journal was above 101.00 at that earlier time and is now just below 94.00, a 7 percent decline.

 Katie Martin writes in the Financial Times that “dollar bulls are giving up in herds.”

-The target now is not the $1.00 for one Euro that we were talking about earlier, the target now seems to be $1.20 for one Euro.
-This according to sources provided by Ms. Martin.
+The target now is not the $1.00 for one euro that we were talking about earlier, the target now seems to be $1.20 for one euro.
+This is according to sources provided by Ms. Martin.

 As far as interest rates are concerned.
 Mr. Trump, in his interview with the Wall Street Journal, states: “I’d like to see rates stay low.
 She’s historically been a low-interest-rate person.”

-Here the record is not so favorable as the yield on the 10-year US Treasury note was as low as 1.80 percent in early November and now stands just over 2.30 percent.
+Here, the record is not so favorable as the yield on the 10-year US Treasury note was as low as 1.80 percent in early November and now stands just over 2.30 percent.

 However, there was a time, earlier this year, when even the bond guru Bill Gross believed that the market was taking the 10-year yield above 2.60 percent, its break out level and going much higher.

-But, interest rates dropped since then and the bond market does not seem to be much interested in seeing longer-term yields go higher at the present time.
-Investors do not see Ms. Yellen and the Fed moving much more aggressively in the interest rate area and even though the Federal Reserve has been talking about the restructuring of its balance sheet, it still argues that it will err on the side of ease if reducing its securities portfolio causes any disruptions in the market.
+But interest rates dropped since then, and the bond market does not seem to be much interested in seeing longer-term yields go higher at the present time.
+Investors do not see Ms. Yellen and the Fed moving much more aggressively in the interest rate area, and even though the Federal Reserve has been talking about the restructuring of its balance sheet, it still argues that it will err on the side of ease if reducing its securities portfolio causes any disruptions in the market.

 So, what more could Mr. Trump want than what he is getting in Ms. Yellen at the present time?